-If you have any queries or concerns during the early weeks of your recovery or have not heard from a cardiac rehab team within two weeks of discharge, please contact the Papworth Cardiac Rehabilitation Team.
-Tel: 01223 638429
+If you have any queries or concerns during the early weeks of your recovery or have not heard from a cardiac rehab team within two weeks of discharge, please contact the cardiac rehabilitation team on 01223 638429.

 Health promotion

 Diet - it is important to maintain a healthy body weight.
 Try to eat less processed foods as these tend to be higher in fat and/or sugar and try to increase your consumption of wholegrains, fresh fruit and vegetables.
 Including more fish and lean white meat and reducing your red meat consumption is also encouraged.